AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 ### Adding a restaurant: `add`

-Adds a restaurant to the address book.
+Adds a restaurant to the restaurant directory.

 Format: `add n/NAME a/ADDRESS hp/PHONE_NUMBER [t/TAG]…​`